medialab/xan/docs/cmd/groupby.md

     $ xan groupby name,surname 'sum(count)' file.csv

+# Computing a total aggregate in the same pass

+This command can compute a total aggregate over the whole file in the same pass as computing aggregates per group so you can easily pipe into other commands to compute ratios and such.

+For instance, given the following file:

+user,count
+marcy,5
+john,2
+marcy,6
+john,4

+Using the following command:

+    $ xan groupby user 'sum(count) as count' -T 'sum(count) as total' file.csv

+Will produce the following result:

+user,count,total
+john,7,17
+marcy,10,17

+You can then pipe this into e.g. `xan select -e` and get a ratio:

+    $ <command-above> | xan select -e 'user, count, (count / total).to_fixed(2) as ratio'

+To produce:

+user,count,ratio
+marcy,11,0.65
+john,6,0.35

 # Aggregating along columns

 This command is also able to aggregate along columns that you can select using